-- This is to say nothing of the Gunslinger itself.
+- The Gunslinger itself is also a point of contention.
 It grants the Engineer 25 more health points with the only downside it has as a melee weapon is that it can't randomly crit.
-Instead, however, it has a quirky mechanic where it does a guaranteed crit after successfully striking an enemy three times in row.
-As can be expected, there were bugs that allow an Engineer to "store" swings on teammates and grant a guaranteed crit whenever needed (until said bug was recently patched).
+Instead it has a quirky mechanic where it does a guaranteed crit after successfully striking an enemy three times in row.
+As can be expected, there were bugs that allow an Engineer to "store" swings on teammates and grant a guaranteed crit whenever needed (until said bug was patched).

-- The Pomson 6000 got a lot of hate for its low risk vs. reward and capability to easily counter two of the Engineer's counters upon release.
+- The Pomson 6000 got a lot of hate for its low risk vs. reward and capability to easily counter two of the Engineer's counters.
 Its normal attributes weren't anything to write home about, and its ability to penetrate targets was only really useful when holding down a corridor due to its mediocre damage at long range.
 The main problem came from its ability to strip 10% ÜberCharge from a Medic for each shot landed; just hitting a Medic twice (which is really easy to do given the projectile's large hitbox detection) was enough to set their charge time back by 16 seconds, long enough to create a window with which to kill the Medic while he's helpless; this becomes a major problem when a Medic has a full ÜberCharge meter, charges forward, only to have it taken away the second before he's able to pop it, completely shutting down a push attempt.
 Teammates trying to body-block these shots, the natural tendency when trying to protect a Medic, were also wasting their time, given the Pomson's ability to penetrate targets.
 The Mann vs. Machine update removed its penetration ability, greatly reducing its spammability.
+Gun Mettle further neutered it by applying falloff on the Uber and Cloak drain, and once Meet Your Match fixed invisible Grordbort weapon projectiles, the Pomson was declared less worthwhile than the stock shotgun (in fighting Medics, at least).